 Therefore Kearns is at work.
-Darmer ran the city campaign without a bar-rel and single handed, and with almost a deadlock between him and Lipmann.
-This time, however, Kearns is not a passive watcher.
+Darmer ran the city campaign without a bar-rel and single handed, and with almost a deadlock between him and Lipmann This time however, Kearns is not a pas-sive watcher.
 He is trying to get his party to accept Ed.
-Abbott, ex-sherif of Davis county, as candidate in the congressional race.
+Abbott. ex-sheriff of Davis county, as candidate in the congressional race.

-He knows, of course, that any congressional candidate on the ticket will merely stood up to be knocked down, so he isn't particular, and if Abbott will take it, the party will be strengthened by the use of his name, Kearns thinks.
+He knows, of course, that any con-gressional candidate on the ticket will merely stood up to be knocked down, so he isn't particular, and if Abbott will take it, the party will be strengthened by the use of his name.
+Kearns thinks.
 Abbott was a witness in the Smoot case in Washington.

-AFTER JOHN HOWELLS.
+AFTER JOHN HOWELLS,

 There are also others Kearns has been at work with.
 Friends of John Howells, formerly sheriff of Salt Lake county, assert that Tom took John to lunch three times in the past two weeks, and held out to him the golden lure of nomination for sheriff on the American ticket, which he assured the prospective candidate would mean calling and election sure.
-Howells is reported to have turned down the pro-position cold, giving the answer that he thought all political questions could be fought out in the two parties prin-cipally concerned, and the Democrats had as good a chance to win in their "anti-machine fight" as the Americans.
+Howells is reported to have turned down the proposition cold, giving the answer that he thought all political questions could be fought out in the two parties prin-cipally concerned, and the Democrats had as good a chance to win in their "anti-machine fight" as the Americans.
 Mr. Howells is now a candidate for the nomination as sheriff on the Democratic ticket.
-What Mr. Kearna Democratic ticket.
-What Mr. Kearns said at the end of the series of interviews is not on record
+What Mr. Kearna said at the end of the series of interviews is not on record,

-A. F. Cummings is being groomed for the Democratic nomination sheriff of Salt Lake county.
-He made the running two years ago, in a Roose. velt year, and is anxious to try it again.
+A. F. Cummings is being groomed for the Democratic nomination for sheriff of Salt Lake county.
+He made the running two years ago, in a Rooseyear, and is anxious to try it velt. again.

-Friday night of this week the Republican primaries will be held, These are the first definite meetings of the campaign and will be followed by the Republican convention Sept.
-20, and the American party mass convention The first county convention is the American which convenes Sept.
+Friday night of this week the Republican primaries will be held.
+These are the first definite meetings of the campaign and will be followed by the Republican convention Sept.
+20, and the American party mass convention Sept.
+21. The first county convention and is the American which convenes Sept.

-The Woman's Democratic club has entered the fall election race, and will hold its first meeting Wednesday after-noon Sept.
+The Woman's Democratic club has entered the fall election race, and will hold its first meeting Wednesday after-neon Sept.
 12 at 2:30 o'clock in the Democratic headquarters.
 The women of the party will then plan the line of their activities preceding election day.

-A meeting of the supporters of Par-Christensen for Congress was held Saturday afternoon in the law of-fices of Arthur Brown on Main street. and the rooms were well filled with his friends.
-Reports were made on conditions in outside counties, showing that the handsome candidate is popular in Bingham, Sanpete, and other southern counities.
-But little joy was brought in from Cache, which is the home county of Representative Howell, or Weber.
+A meeting of the supporters of Par-Christensen for Congress was held Saturday afternoon in the law offices of Arthur Brown on Main street and the rooms were well filled with his friends.
+Reports were made on conditions in outside counties, showing that he handsome candidate is popular in Bingham, Sanpete, and other southern counties.
+But little joy was brought in from Cache, which is the home county of Representative Howell, or Weber,

-Alonzo G. Barber, the Democratic senator from Cache county, is a candi-date for renomination on the Democratic licket.
-The announcement does not come from Barber, but it is a case like that of Judge Powers in Salt Lake.
-The party won't listen to the wooings of anybody else and has focussed at-tention on Barber, who rose much in its esteem through his conduct of the anti-consolidation forces in the last legislature.
+Alonzo G. Barber, the Deinocratic senator from Cache county, is a candi-date for renomination on the Democra-The announcement does not tic licket. come from Barber, but it is a case like that of Judge Powers in Sait Lake.
+The party won't listen to the wooings of anybody else and has focussed attention on Barber, who rose much in its esteem through his conduct of the anti-consolidation forces in the last legislature.

-Weber county senatorship, due to the tested free.
+For the prospective vacancy in the beginning Monday, Sept.
+10th.
+Voices Weber county senatorship, due to the tested free.